LLebronC/M5-mcv/README.md

 #### Belgium traffic signs (TBSC)

+Dataset of traffic signs like TT100K, but with less claases and images, 61 classes with 4575 images for train, 2520 for validation and test.
+This dataset is more easy to learn, giving easily veru good results for test with a resnet 50.

 ##### ResNet 50 Keras
 ![ResNet 50 Keras plot](figures/plotResnet50BTSC.png?raw=true "ResNet 50 Keras Experiment")

 #### KITTI

+he KITTI dataset provided is composed by 60060 train images and 14876 for validation, don't have test.
+The image shape is 128x128 and the classes are different types of vehicles, ciclists and pedestrians.

 ##### ResNet 50 Keras
 ![ResNet 50 Keras plot](figures/plotResnet50KITTI.png?raw=true "ResNet 50 Keras Experiment")